csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/README.md

  * What affect does it have on the development and use of your codebase?
  * Why did you or your partner make this choice?

+We will apply MIT license to our codebase.
+Further development and use of our codebase have to also stay under MIT license and include the copyright notice.
+Apart from that, the codebase can be used in any way the users wish.
+We made this choice because our partner may want to further develop this software and we also want a copyright notice for our software.